dsohk/rancher-devsecops-workshop/docs/part-1.md

 suse0908-harbor ec2-user@ip-172-26-1-70:~/devsecops/longhorn>
 ```

-In Rancher UI, open `devsecops` Cluster Explorer > Longhorn > Overview
+3) In Rancher UI, open `devsecops` Cluster Explorer > Longhorn > Overview

 ![Longhorn UI](./images/part1-step7-Longhorn-UI.png)

 ### 8. Deploy Jenkins, Anchore and Sonarqube on devsecops RKE cluster from Harbor VM

-In our final step for part 1, we are going to deploy
+In our final step for part 1, we are going to deploy the following in parallel.
-1) Jenkins
-2) Anchore
-3) Sonarqube

-For this we need to be on Harbor VMs Terminal.
-You can execute the script below which will take you to Harbor VMs Terminal.
+a) Jenkins < approx 5 mins>
+b) Anchore < approx 3/4 mins>
+c) Sonarqube < approx < 6 mins>

+1) If you are not already logged into Harbor VM then run the script `ssh-mylab-harbor.sh` script), else skip to step 2

 ```
 ./ssh-mylab-harbor.sh
 ```
-Once you are on the Harbor Terminal, Open two additional terminals, as we will run the deployment of Jenkins, Anchore & Sonarqube one after.
+2) Open two additional terminals, as we will run the deployment of Jenkins, Anchore & Sonarqube one after.

 ![Deploy Jenkins and others](./images/deploy-jenkins-and-others-start.png)

-In terminal 1 of your Harbor VM, run the following command to setup Jenkins.
+3) In terminal 1 of your Harbor VM, run the following command to setup Jenkins.

 ```
 cd ~/devsecops/jenkins
 ./99-one-step-install-jenkins.sh
 ```

-This should take a while to build Jenkins along with required plugin of our choice to be build in `devsecops` cluster.
+This should take a while to build Jenkins along with required plugin of our choice to be built in `devsecops` cluster.

-Here a high level view of what been accomplished
+Here's a high level view of what has been accomplished

-1) Deployment & configuration of self signed certificate with Harbor.
+a) Deployment & configuration of self signed certificate with Harbor.
 Self Signed Certificated are distributing to all Labs VMs.
 With help of Docker Client, we are able to login in the VM using self signed certifiate.

-2) Pulling Jenkins Image, building custom Jenkins image with own choise of plugins for this lab and adding it to Harbor registry.
+b) Pulling Jenkins Image, building custom Jenkins image with own choise of plugins for this lab and adding it to Harbor registry.

-3) Provisioning Jenkins using Helm Chart (Chart v3.5.15 & App V2.303.1)
+c) Provisioning Jenkins using Helm Chart

-4) Configuring Jenkins GitHub webhook
+d) Configuring Jenkins GitHub webhook

-In Terminal 2 of Harbor VM, run the following command to setup Anchore
+4) In Terminal 2 of Harbor VM, run the following command to setup Anchore

 ```
 cd ~/devsecops/anchore